FOLLOW US

 Although there are public and private hospitals in Antananarivo, they can only handle routine operations.
 For complex surgery, patients are flown to Mauritius, South Africa or Réunion.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-FCDO has a list of English-speaking doctors in Madagascar
+FCDO has a list of medical providers in Madagascar where some staff will speak English.

 There is also guidance on healthcare if you’re living in Madagascar.